![]() |

 Dolly Varden and cutthroat trout Fishing

-In mid-summer, Dolly Varden and cutthroat trout have begun moving into local creeks to feast on salmon eggs.
-The best way to catch these fish is by using egg patterns or small spinners and spoons.
+In the fall, Dolly Varden and cutthroat trout continue to move into local creeks, following adult salmon to their spawning grounds in search of salmon eggs and decaying fish.
+Recent rainfall has increased water flows, improving fishing conditions and making these fish more active and accessible.
+The most effective methods remain using egg patterns, small spinners, or spoons.
 Make sure to visit Go Fish AK and explore the interactive map to identify the species you're interested in fishing for.

 In all drainages crossed by the Juneau road system, as well as the saltwater adjacent to the Juneau road system to a line 1/4 mile offshore, cutthroat and rainbow trout bag limits (in combination) are 2 daily, 2 in possession with a 14-inch minimum and 22-inch maximum size limit.
 Dolly Varden limits are 2 daily, 2 in possession, no size limit.
 Anglers should check the 2025 Southeast Alaska Sport Fish Regulation Summary or special regulations specific to the stream or lake they intend to fish.